ciren/cilib/CONTRIBUTING.md

 CIlib maintains two branches:

 * [series-2.0.x]: The current actively developed version
-* [series-1.0.x]: The original Java implementation, no longer developed
+* [series-1.0.x]: The original Java implementation, no longer developed and deprecated

 The guide below helps find the most appropriate branch for your change.